ChauhanSiddharth/scrapeindeed/README.md

 Enter valid job title.
 Example : Python Developer, Java Developer etc.
 Then let it process all the data from Indeed.

-Once the web scraping is finished you see a excel file created on the working directory with all the data.
+Once the web scraping is finished you see a excel file created in the working directory with all the data.